jeshernandez/PiTrac/docs/hardware/assembly-guide.md

 {: .warning }
 **WARNING:** These modifications void the camera warranty and are delicate operations that can damage the camera if performed incorrectly.
+Removing the IR filter is not necessary if using the InnoMaker IMX296 Mono camera, because it does not come with a IR filter.

 1. **Remove IR filter:** Use [official RPi instructions](https://www.raspberrypi.com/documentation/accessories/camera.html#filter-removal)

+NOTE - No modifications are necessary for the InnoMaker cameras.
+They come with 2 pins (Trigger+ and Trigger-), and so are ready to work with external triggering right out of the box.

 2. **Add external triggering:** Follow [RPi external trigger guide](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/accessories/camera/external_trigger.adoc)
    - Resistor removal is particularly difficult - use magnifying light and steady hands